Q: What is hot yoga?

 Q: I'm not bendy, can I still come?

 A: Yes!
 You wouldn't go to a French lesson if you were already fluent.
 The best thing you can do is get on the mat, we will guide you through the rest.
-If you commit to a regular yoga practice your body will begin to open up and you will gain more flexibility in every area of your body.
+If you commit to a regular yoga practice of at least 2 classes a week, your body will begin to open up and you will gain more flexibility in every area of your body.